 Installation¶

-FastChem can be installed in three different ways: either using
+FastChem can be installed in three different ways: using

 will install the C++ stand-alone executable and optionally the